thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-For lab purposes, we simply tell R1 not to use 192.168.2.2 for any destination network
+Tell R1 not to use 192.168.2.2 for any destination network

 ```
 no ip route 10.1.0.0 255.255.0.0 192.168.2.2